cloudersolutions/website/src/content/news/former-minister-of-housing-and-economic-affairs-jan-vapaavuori-joins-clouder-as-advisor.md

 ---
-title: Former minister of Housing and Economic Affairs Jan Vapaavuori joins Clouder as advisor
+title: Former Minister of Housing and Economic Affairs Jan Vapaavuori joins Clouder as Advisor
 description: Our mission is to empower the real estate sector to achieve net-zero goals faster, smarter, and more profitably turning buildings into self-optimizing assets that drive higher asset values, lower operating costs,